 This study looked at the differences among 297 samples of cannabis flower to determine if there was any correlation between Indica or Sativa labeling and genetics and terpene profiles.
 It was published in October 2021 as a Brief Communication in Nature Plants.

 They found that the labels Indica or Sativa were not really correlated to genetic origin or metabolomic (biochemical component) variation.
 There was weak correlation with a few terpenes (less than 20% of the variation explained), with Myrcene weakly correlated with Indica labels and only bergamotene and farnesene weakly correlated with with Sativa Labels (11% variation explained).
-We've NEVER even seen bergamotene in a cannabis flower certificate of analysis (COA).

 In the data analysis world, 11% or 20% explanation of variation means they aren't REALLY correlated.
 They also found different flower samples with the same cultivar name that had very few genetic or biochemical commonalities.